|

 Wash your vase with soap and water before arranging your roses

-Add water with floral preservative upon receipt and refill daily to keep vase
+Add water with floral preservative upon receipt and refill daily to keep vase full.

 1 Package of flower food per pint of water, less flower food is better.